Mountain Checkout / Mountain Flying

 Density altitude (rough rule of thumb is to add 120 feet per 1 °C over standard)

-Density altitude horsepower rule of thumb: A normally aspirated aircraft engine will lose approximately 3.33 percent of its horsepower for every 1,000-foot increase in density altitude.
-So at a density altitude of 7,000 feet, 25 percent of engine power has vanished.
+Density altitude horsepower rule of thumb: A normally aspirated aircraft engine will lose approximately 3% of its horsepower for every 1,000-foot increase in density altitude.
+So at a density altitude of 7,000 feet, over 21% of engine power has vanished.

-Minimum required Rate of Climb (ROC) performance is a function of pilot skill level, relevant experience, and conditions.
-But a good guideline is to require at least 400 FPM expected performance at the airport elevation.
-If the performance charts predict performance less than this number, in the expected conditions, then you should plan for another day, time, or location.
+The minimum required Rate of Climb (ROC) performance is a function of pilot skill level, the aircraft, and conditions.
+But a good guideline is to require at least 400 FPM expected performance at the airport's density elevation.
+A more conservative minimum of 500 FPM is recommended for pilots with minimal mountain flying experience (less than 6 flights in appropriately challenging mountainous environments).
+If the performance charts and calculations predict performance less than your minimum ROC then you should plan for another day, time, or location.

 Use POH and actual/predicted conditions to calculate expected performance